quietsy/Fail2Ban/README.md

 **HSTS requires a working SSL certificate on your domains before enabling it.**

-To enable, uncomment the HSTS config line in ssl.conf:
+Enable HSTS by uncommenting the HSTS config line in ssl.conf:
 ```
 add_header Strict-Transport-Security "max-age=63072000; includeSubDomains; preload" always;
 ```